mehulagg/gitlab/doc/user/application_security/vulnerabilities/index.md

 Creating a Jira issue requires that
 [Jira integration](../../project/integrations/jira_integrations.md) is enabled on the project.
-Note that when Jira integration is enabled, GitLab's issue feature is not available.
+Note that when Jira integration is enabled, the GitLab issue feature is not available.

 ### Create a GitLab issue for a vulnerability